-This guide book is intended for use by faculty and staff in local middle and high schools.
-It includes several education programs designed for students and/or faculty and staff in a school-based setting.
+This guide book is intended for use by adults working with children and youth in school and community-based settings.
+It includes several education programs designed not only for youth, but youth workers as well.
 The programs presented here represent a sample of options provided by local Lebanon County human and social service agencies.
 This guide book is not intended to be comprehensive.
 However, each partner agency representative may be contacted to discuss additional programming options.